-4.9.3.
-Procedure for Revocation Request
+4.9.3 Procedure for revocation request

 The CA SHALL provide a process for Subscribers to request revocation of their own Certificates.
-The process MUST be described in the CA's Certificate Policy or Certification Practice Statement.
-The CA SHALL maintain a continuous 24x7 ability to accept and respond to revocation requests and related inquiries.
+The process MUST be described in the CA's Certificate Policy or Certification

+Practice Statement.
+The CA SHALL maintain a continuous 24x7 ability to accept and respond to revocation requests and Certificate Problem Reports.

 The CA SHALL provide Subscribers, Relying Parties, Application Software Suppliers, and other third parties with clear instructions for reporting suspected Private Key Compromise, Certificate misuse, or other types of fraud, compromise, misuse, inappropriate conduct, or any other matter related to Certificates.
-The CA SHALL publicly disclose the instructions through a readily accessible online means.
+The CA SHALL publicly disclose the instructions through a readily accessible online means and in section 1.5.2 of their CPS.

-4.9.4.
-Revocation Request Grace Period
+4.9.4 Revocation request grace period

-4.9.5.
-Time within which CA Must Process the Revocation Request
+4.9.5 Time within which CA must process the revocation request